arfc/dnp-reconstruction/README.md

 2. Generate the delayed neutron count rate.
 3. Fit a set of delayed neutron precursor group parameters that best fit the count rate.

+The generation of concentrations varies based on the model used.
+The simplest model is the 0D scaled model, and uses cumulative fission yields.
+The concentration of each DNP is calculated as the cumulative fission yield over the decay constant of that DNP.
+The 0D flow model (not implemented as of 2025-09-02) uses OpenMC to incorporate decay chains and parasitic absorption effects, offering a better model of the DNP concentrations at each point during the irradiation and subsequent decay.

+The generation of the delayed neutron count rate and non-linear least squares fitting methods do not change between different models.

 ### Postprocessing
 Postprocessing handles plotting and data analysis from the processed results,